Automattic/biab-installer/README.md

 ## License

-The Blog In A Box installer is licensed under [GNU General Public License v2 (or later)](./LICENSE).
+The Blog In A Box installer is licensed under [GNU General Public License](./LICENSE).